-In 2018 the Oculus Rift virtual reality headset has far more competition than when it launched, and much of it comes from Oculus VR’s other virtual reality products.
-While the Go is more of an entry-level headset, the Quest has the same price tag as the Rift, and many unique features which make it a worthy competitor for its older brother.
-To find out which is the best VR headset, we pitted the Oculus Quest vs. Oculus Rift in a classic head(set) to head(set) battle.
+In 2020 the Oculus Rift virtual reality headset has far more competition than when it launched, and much of it comes from Oculus VR’s other products.
+While the Go is more of an entry-level headset, the Quest has the same price tag as the Rift and many unique features which make it a worthy competitor for its older brother.
+To find out which is the best VR headset, we pitted the Oculus Quest versus Oculus Rift in a classic head(set)-to-head(set) battle.

 That does mean that the Rift trails wires, where the Quest does not, making the latter a much cleaner-looking headset, especially considering its newly revamped front plate, which wraps around the corners where the four Oculus Insight tracking sensors are located.

-Although that means that the Rift is capable of running much more detailed virtual reality scenes than the Quest — and for longer — its display has fewer pixels.
+The Rift is capable of running much more detailed virtual reality scenes than the Quest — and for longer — but its display has fewer pixels.
 The Rift’s dual-OLED panels are limited to 1,080 x 1,200 pixels per eye, working out to 2,160 x 1,080 resolution in total.
 In comparison, the Oculus Quest has twin OLED displays that are 1,600 x 1,440 each, or 3,200 x 1,440.
 That makes for sharper overall visuals, with a noticeably reduced screen-door effect on the Quest, but its in-game textures, shaders, and models are a far cry from the Rift’s PC-powered visuals.

 The Rift handles high-speed motion better than the Quest too, because while its displays are a lower resolution, they have a higher refresh rate.
-The Quest runs at 72Hz, while the Rift has a fixed 90Hz.
+The Quest runs at 72Hz, while the Rift has a fixed 90Hz and the Rift S is 80Hz.
 That should make it more comfortable for the user too, helping to avoid the dreaded VR nausea.

 Tracking and controllers

-Both the Rift and the Quest offer high-end virtual reality tracking and inputs, but they take a very different tack with it.
+Both the Rift and the Quest offer high-end virtual reality tracking and inputs.
+In the case of the original Rift, however, it offers a very different technology for doing it.
 The Rift uses the classic external-tracker design using Oculus’ Constellation tracking cameras.
-Although they aren’t as capable a tracking solution as the HTC Vive’s Valve-developed Lighthouse trackers, they are perfectly capable of offering roomscale tracking in spaces up to 8ft x 8ft with three sensor set ups and more with four.
+Although they aren’t as capable a tracking solution as the HTC Vive’s Valve-developed Lighthouse trackers, they are perfectly capable of offering room-scale tracking in spaces up to 8 feet by 8 feet with three sensor set up.

 The Rift’s external trackers mean it’s possible to track the controllers almost anywhere you place them, whether that be behind your back or under objects — as long as they remain in the field of view of at least one camera.